π‘ Geometric Truths in Classical Light

 πΊ Question 13: The Exterior Angle Theorem with Justification

-Any exterior angle of a triangle exceeds either remote interior angle.
+Any exterior angle of a triangle exceeds either of the two remote interior angles.

 \[ m(\angle BCD) > m(\angle ABC) \]

 Q.E.D.
-The exterior angle casts a longer shadow than those within.
+The exterior angle casts a longer shadow than those resting within.

 “Geometry is the art of reasoning well from poorly drawn figures.” — Anonymous